These sweet Chocolate Almond Pancakes are the perfect brunch treat! Chocolate and almond are a match made in heaven!

 💭 Tips

-- Even if you are using a nonstick skillet you will still want to use coconut oil or vegan butter.
+- Even if you are using a nonstick skillet you will still want to use vegan butter or coconut oil.
 It will help the pancakes from sticking and it adds flavor.

 - If using almond extract, taste after ¼ teaspoon to see if that's enough for you.
 Some people find the flavor to be a bit strong.
 You can also leave it out.